uhussain/WebCrawlerForOnlineInflation/README.md

 `./athena/` contains instructions on how to query common crawl data with AWS Athena .

-`./prototype/` contains all python configuration files and scripts for running the project locally and output product info to a local amazon dynamoDB table

 `./spark/` contains the main.py spark script to launch spark jobs using the output from athena query

 ```